-Our dentist and team know that many people have questions about their dental care.
+Our dentists and team know that many people have questions about their dental care.
 We have provided this page of answers to frequently asked questions to help you understand dentistry and your dental treatments a little better.
-If you have more questions, or if you would like to schedule your next appointment with Dr. Greg Ortman, please call Ortman Family Dentistry today at 765-447-0322.
+If you have more questions or if you would like to schedule your next appointment with Dr. Greg Ortman or Dr. Christopher Holcomb, please call Ortman Family Dentistry today at 765-447-0322.
 We will be happy to provide you with additional information.

 What is dentistry?